mhbrk/disc-site/README.md

 ## Event Driven Architecture using Publisher-Subscriber Pattern
 ![PubSub](images/pubsub.png)
+- This diagram shows the full cycle of communication between the agents and the browser and highlights how session id is passed between them.
+- PubSub is my own implementation of Google PubSub using Kafka for message queuing
+-
+### Basic Operational Flow

+0. WebApp and agent subscribe to various topics
+1. Browser establishes session for its websocket connection
+2. After some interactions, WebApp publishes a task request tagging it with session id (task_id too, but not shown here)
+3. PubSub pushes the task request to the agent3.1
+4. After using session_id to get state from memory store and performing its task, the Agent publishes a task response tagged with session_id(and task_id)
+5. PubSub pushes the task response to the WebApp
+6. WebApp pushes the task response to the browser

 ## Communication Scheme
 ![Communication Scheme](images/communication.png)
+- This diagram maps out the topics and their roles.
+- WebApp subscribes to all topics in order to provide status updates to the user

 ## Demo
 View a quick demo here: